zkp2p/zk-p2p-periphery/README.md

 ### NFTSVG
 External library that generates image SVGs for zkNFTs.
 Forked and modified from Uniswap V3's [NFTSVG](https://github.com/Uniswap/v3-periphery/blob/main/contracts/libraries/NFTSVG.sol).

-### ProofOfVenmoNFT
+### ProofOfP2PNFT
-A zkNFT soulbound token that proves you are a Venmo user.
+A zkNFT soulbound token that proves you are a Venmo user in ZKP2P.
 Can only be minted once for each registered Ethereum address.